Matayou/VisaOnTrack/COORDINATION_API_CLIENT_REGENERATION_PATCH_USERS_ME.md

 ## Required Action

-**Tech Lead or Backend Engineer:** Please regenerate the API client.
+**Backend Engineer:** Please regenerate the API client (you just updated the OpenAPI spec).

+**Rationale:** In contract-first development, whoever updates the OpenAPI contract should regenerate the client immediately to ensure consistency.

 ---